geoffviola/geoffviola.github.io/_posts/2019-01-20-programming-pet-peeves.md

 # 5. Large Classes, Functions, or Files

 There's a lot of talk about different programming styles.
-These points are often much less of an issue in comparison to giant classes, functions or files.
+Style is often much less of an issue in comparison to giant classes, functions, or files.

 Enforcing a hard limit is probably not the right answer.
 A good rule of thumb is if the function or method is within an editor window length.
 For classes and files, a rule of thumb is less than 1000 lines.